The 9 Most Important Trout Rigs (With Pictures)

 - Fixed bobber rig

-The best trout rigging to use with worms is either the slip sinker rig, or the slip bobber rig.
-The former is the ideal choice if you know that trout are feeding close to the bottom, and the latter is better if trout are feeding higher in the water column.
+The best rigging for trout to use with worms is either the slip sinker rig, or the slip bobber rig.
+The former rig is the ideal choice if you know that trout are feeding close to the bottom, and the latter rig is better if trout are feeding higher in the water column.

 When using a slip sinker with a worm as bait, it’s important to make sure that your baited hook floats in the water, as trout will not eat it if it’s lying directly on the bottom.
 Traditionally, this has been done by injecting air into the worm with a worm syringe (which you can get in most tackle shops).

-More recently, many anglers are using floating jig heads baited with worms to make their bait presentation float in the water, and another great trick is to put a small marshmallow on the tip of your hook, which also makes it buoyant.
+More recently, many anglers are fishing with floating jig heads baited with worms to make their bait presentation float in the water, and another great trick is to put a small marshmallow on the tip of your hook, which also makes it buoyant.

-Finally, no matter which worm rig you use for trout, it’s usually best not to use a whole nightcrawler on your hook, as this is too big to fit into the mouth of a trout.
+Finally, no matter which trout worm rig you use, it’s usually best not to use a whole nightcrawler on your hook, as this is too big to fit into the mouth of a trout.
 Instead, cut off a 1 or 2 inch piece of the worm, and thread it onto the hook.

 Small fish form a large part of the diet of many trout species, which is why they can be such a good bait.